-The financial assets and financial liabilities elected for the fair value option by the Company, the reasons for the election, and related gains and losses recognized during the six months ended September 30, 2023 are as follows:
+The financial assets and financial liabilities elected for the fair value option by the Company, the reasons for the election, and related gains and losses recognized during the six months ended September 30, 2024 are as follows:

-- Resale agreements/Repurchase agreements The Company elected the fair value option for certain of these agreements to mitigate volatility in income caused by the difference in measurement basis that otherwise would arise between these agreements and the derivatives used to risk manage those instruments. - Loan receivable at fair value The Company elected the fair value option for the loan because it is risk managed on a fair value basis. - Borrowings at fair value The Company elected the fair value option for all of the long term borrowings of consolidated VIEs to mitigate the volatility in income that would arise from carrying the assets of the VIE at fair value. - Securities received as collateral at fair value / Obligation to return securities received as collateral at fair value The Company elected the fair value option for these transactions to record collateral received and repledged similar to trading inventory.
+- Resale agreements/Repurchase agreements The Company elected the fair value option for certain of these agreements to mitigate volatility in income caused by the difference in measurement basis that otherwise would arise between these agreements and the derivatives used to risk manage those instruments. - Borrowings at fair value The Company elected the fair value option for all of the long term borrowings of consolidated VIEs to mitigate the volatility in income that would arise from carrying the assets of the VIE at fair value. - Securities received as collateral at fair value / Obligation to return securities received as collateral at fair value The Company elected the fair value option for these transactions to record collateral received and repledged similar to trading inventory.
 There are no gains or losses recorded on these transactions, as the Company repledges all securities received as collateral.